PowerDNS/pdns-ansible/molecule/README.md

 ## Adding a new operating system

 Because the sets are per release, an image goes into every set whose release has packages for it - and nowhere else.
+In practice that means the set of the newest release, which is the one carrying the full operating system matrix; the older releases run one RPM host and one DEB host, so a new image only belongs there if it becomes one of those two.

 1. Check which releases have it: